 8. Version Control Skills

-In collaborative software projects, version control app developer skills are non-negotiable.
+In collaborative software projects, version control is one of the mobile app developer skills that’s non-negotiable.
 Mobile developers should be well-versed in Git and modern collaboration workflows to manage code changes.

-Every candidate should know how to create commits, branches, and merges, as well as use pull, push, rebase, and other commands.
+Every candidate should know how to create commits, branches, merges, and tags, as well as use pull, push, rebase, and other commands.
 They should appreciate the importance of a clean commit history.

 Bonus if they’ve used GitHub Actions or GitLab CI to trigger builds and tests from commits.